MaSteR-AxE/MaTaDoR1/README.md

 screen ./Run autoapi

-exit terminal then open a new terminal :
+exit terminal then open a new terminal for launching cli-bot :

 cd MaTaDoR